sarahpoppy/new-repo/readme.md

 hello
-this is a repository for some interesting heritage info
+this is a repository for some interesting heritage info. i am interested to see how this works